vaclav2016/xmppredis/README.md

 What use case for this project?
 For example, this project need if You want send messages from php-page to somebody via Jabber.
 In this case, You just a place message to REDIS queue.

-Another use case - building bridges between social platforms (and email etc).
+Another use case - building bridges between social platforms (email etc).

 So, lets meet more people, be social ! ;)